 Another reason why they always come back when you move on is out of curiosity.

-When a man breaks up with a woman that he liked, either because he was not ready to commit or pre-occupied with his bachelor life he will occasionally check-in to see how you are doing.
+When a man breaks up with a woman that he likes, he is either not ready to commit or preoccupied with his bachelor’s life.

 You will usually be able to tell because he will contact you out of the blue and once he has gathered enough information, he will vanish just as quickly again.

 When that happens it’s important that you protect your peace and don’t overshare.

-You don’t owe him access to your life and get to share as little as you want with him.
+At the end of the day, you don’t owe him access to your life and get to share as little as you want with him.
 Remember that he is not checking in with you because he cares, but because he wants to feel better about his decision to break up.

-He is playing games
+3) He is playing games